 Make sure you get a proper tax invoice which details the goods, purchase date and the amount paid.
 You can even combine purchases made from the same store within a certain period to make up the amount.

 Until recently it was necessary to show the item to the customs officer at the TRS facilities in the departure lounges at international airports at Sydney, Brisbane, Melbourne, Perth, Cairns, Adelaide, Darwin and the Gold Coast.
+The facility is also available to the newly included international gateway, Melbourne-Avalon.
 The facility is also available at cruise liner terminals at Circular Quay and Darling Harbour in Sydney, Cairns, Darwin, Fremantle, Brisbane and Hobart.

 As the TRS Facility counter is located after Customs and Border Protection and Immigration controls, it meant passengers would be restricted to only items they could hand carry, which cuts out ‘big things’.